The Missing Cross to Purity

 So this fellowship is the church fellowship that is in God,

-and it is a pure fellowship, the gospel fellowship is,
+and the gospel fellowship is a pure fellowship,

 which gospel brings life and immortality to light,